frendsick/torth/docs/keywords.md

 ## BREAK

-BREAK is unconditional jump to the operation after END of the current loop.
+BREAK is unconditional jump to the operation after DONE of the current loop.

 ### Examples